qt/qttools/src/qdoc/qdoc/tests/validateqdocoutputfiles/README.md

    line for the new test-case.
 8. Push your change upstream.

+## Update the expected content for all tests
+If you make a change to QDoc that causes significant changes in output, you may need to update the expected output for many, or even all, tests.
+If you set the environment variable `QDOC_REGENERATE_TESTDATA=1` before running the test, all current test data will be removed, and QDoc will be run on each project to generate new output.
+Note, however, that the comparison per project is skipped in this scenario.

 ## Test project structure
 The `testdata` directory is where the test looks for projects to test.
 Each project has its own directory, a `qdocconf` file, and an `expected`